 But if you are a triathlete (or do other types of training besides running) don't take the data as safe either, because the recovery time only takes into account your running training, so if your next training includes 100km cycling at an intense pace, that won't change the remaining recovery time.

-When you start a new workout, after approximately 7 minutes, the Garmin 920xt will show you a message indicating how you have recovered from your previous workout.
-Messages such as "Optimal", "Good", "Moderate", will not send you home because of your poor form.
+When you start a new workout, after approximately 7 minutes, the Garmin 920xt will display a message telling you how you have recovered from your previous workout.
+Messages such as "Optimal", "Good", "Moderate" will never send you home because of your poor form.

 It is possible to create a series of alerts so that the Garmin 920xt will warn us of different events.
 It will do so in the classic way, by sound/vibration/notification on the screen.
 The alerts will be typical of Garmin, that is: